 “Data helps us drive our counseling program and better understand what our students need, and how we as a counseling team can work together to design a counseling curriculum across schools,” said Duarte.
 Her team conducted several student surveys throughout the year, asking students questions around relationships with teachers and peers and their experience and feelings at school.
 The responses from these surveys helped Duarte see areas of strength for the school as well as areas that might need further support from counselors, informing what practices she chose to implement.

 Student voice data can not only help you shape your initiatives, but it also provides school and district leadership and board members with visibility into your work and its value to students.
-Additionally, data can be proof of your needs—this is particularly important when it comes to decision-making around things like hiring additional staff or purchasing tools or curriculum
+Additionally, data can be proof of your needs—this is particularly important when it comes to decision-making around things like hiring additional staff or purchasing tools or curriculum.

 When getting started with data collection, Duarte advises that counselors start small.
 She suggests deciding on one or two areas to track, such as student-teacher relationships.
 Once you have a system that works for you, think about how you can continue to build and track multiple factors.

 Panorama’s Surveys collect insightful feedback from students, families, and educators on a variety of topics including social-emotional learning, school climate, and family engagement.
 Analyze your findings to help you make informed, data-based decisions to improve your district.
+All surveys run on Panorama are selected and customized by the local school or district that is administering the survey.
+View a sample student survey here. |

 Key Takeaway #2: Solidify Tier 1 to Support All Students